hajkmap/Hajk/README.md

 1. Regulary rebase your branch from master.
 That means that you will incoporate recent changes in master into your local branch. **This is the really important part.** You can do it like this: `git fetch && git rebase master`.
 1. When you're done coding, go to GitHub and create a new Pull request, so that your branch can be merged up to `master`.
 1. Administrators overlooking the project will get notified when you create your Pull request, take a look at the code and if everything looks fine merge it into `master` and delete your feature branch from GitHub.
 You will still have a copy of your feature branch locally, but it can be safely removed by running `git branch -d three-d-mode`.

+### API documentation
+This project uses [JSDoc](https://jsdoc.app/index.html) to document JavaScript.

+The comment format of JSDoc is well-known and feels familiar to most coders.
+In addition, there are many plugins for editors (such as [Document This](https://marketplace.visualstudio.com/items?itemName=joelday.docthis) for Visual Studio Code) that simplify adding documentation.

+Make sure that you understand how to comment with JSDoc by reading the documentation.
+A good [starting point is here](https://jsdoc.app/about-getting-started.html).
+Additionally, a list of [all available commands is here](https://jsdoc.app/index.html#block-tags).

+JSDoc generates a `docs` folder (inside `new-client`) that contains browsable API documentation.

+When you've added new code (**with meaningful comments**), make sure to update the API docs.
+It is done easily with `npm run createdocs`.

+However, no automatic doc generatator will do your job, which is **writing meaningful comments inside your code**.

 ### Code standard